Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Resources & How to Apply

-For more information, please visit the County of Kauai Exemption/Tax Relief Information page
+Visit the County of Kauai Exemption/Tax Relief Information

 Additional Homestead Based on Income (Kaua'i County)